andersblomqvist/enhanced-mob-spawners/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
-about: Please use this template for suggestion a new feature or idea.
+about: Please use this template for suggesting a new feature or idea for future mod versions.
-title: ''
+title: '[Suggestion]: '
 labels: enhancement
 assignees: ''